Marine Ecosystem Management (MSc) 2025 entry

 Entry requirements

-• A first or upper 2.1 (Honours) undergraduate degree in a relevant natural science.
+• A first or 2.1 (Honours) undergraduate degree in a relevant natural science.
 Other scientific, engineering or mathematics degrees may be acceptable.
 If you studied your first degree outside the UK, see the international entry requirements.

 • Training in advanced mathematics and statistics (at least to UK school AS/A-level, Higher, International Baccalaureate or equivalent).